crontab/AsyncMux/README.md

 <a name="intro"></a>
 ## 1. Introduction

-The Swift AsyncMux utility suite provides a browser-like request/caching layer for network objects, based on Swift's Sutrctured Concurrency (`async/await`) and partly callbacks.
+The Swift AsyncMux utility suite provides a browser-like request/caching layer for network objects, based on Swift's Structured Concurrency (`async/await`) and partly callbacks.

 Here are the scenarios that are covered by the Multiplexer utilities: